Where to find the most beautiful fairytale villages in Europe? We have covered the most magical European villages you have to visit!

-A beautiful village that’s perfect for a family skiing holiday.
+One of the best small villages in Europe!
+This beautiful village is perfect for a family skiing holiday.
 Filzmoos is known for its traditional restaurants that offer local cuisine, as well as the perfect local skiing scene!

 Get to know the friendly locals, take a ride on one of the many buses that frequent the popular areas in and around the village, and revel in the unspoiled nature that can be viewed all around you.
 Filzmoos may be a small village, but it has a big heart at its centre.

 If you are looking for beautiful places in the Austrian Alps, Fizmoss village is definitely one of them!

 If you’re looking for a pretty village in Europe, look no further than Giethoorn.
 This small Dutch village is one of the most unique places we have ever been- and it’s famously known as the village with no roads.

 Instead, the main way to get around Giethoorn village is by boat- and all the houses are built on the banks of small canals.